Nifty IT at 9 month low: Infosys, TCS, HCL Tech fall up to 9% this week; analysts share views - BusinessToday

-Indian IT stocks are experiencing a sharp sell-off, fuelled by growing concerns about artificial intelligence disrupting traditional business models.
+Indian IT stocks experienced a sharp sell-off this week, fuelled by growing concerns about artificial intelligence disrupting traditional business models.
 The Nifty IT index has slipped to a nine-month low, declining 14% in February alone as persistent selling pressure weighed heavily on technology heavyweights.

 Immediate healing looks unlikely as panic-driven declines since February 3 have created a 'falling knife' structure, with key supports and moving averages breached and RSI near 20 indicating extreme oversold conditions, said Vatsal Bhuva, Technical Analyst at LKP Securities